-Highlights: Friendly, Trainable, Fun-loving
+Highlights: Friendly, Smart, Fun-loving

 2. English Cocker Spaniel

-Highlights: Energetic, Cheerful, Alert
+Highlights: Active, Cheerful, Alert

-For most of their early years, both English Cocker and Springer Spaniels were classified as just “land spaniels.”
+For most of their early years, both English Cocker and Springer Spaniels were classified together as just “land spaniels.”
 It took many generations of breeding for the distinction to be recognized.
 Even so, few people could confidently differentiate the two.

 Aside from being an incredible gun-dog, Cocker Spaniels have an upbeat personality that few people can resist.
 The biggest personality difference between the Springer and Cocker is that the latter is can be being left alone with little anxiety.